microsoft/msphpsql/README.md

 3. Restart the Web server.

 ## Install (UNIX)
-The following instructions assume a clean environment and show how to install PHP 7.x, Microsoft ODBC driver, apache, and Microsoft PHP drivers on Ubuntu 15, 16, RedHat 7, Debian 8, SUSE 12, and Mac OS X.
+The following instructions assume a clean environment and show how to install PHP 7.x, Microsoft ODBC driver, Apache, and Microsoft PHP drivers on Ubuntu 15, 16, RedHat 7, Debian 8, SUSE 12, and macOS.

 ### Step 1: Install PHP7+